Year of Call 2011

 Sana is a passionate, skilled, tenacious and meticulous advocate.

 Her initial practice encompassed only criminal law, undertaking both defence and prosecution work.
-She then moved to family law, having always had equal interest in this field and now exclusively practices in childcare law specialising particularly in private law matters involving domestic and sexual abuse, intractable child arrangements disputes, internal and external relocation applications and injunction proceedings.
+She then moved to family law, having always had equal interest in this field and now exclusively practices in all areas of public and private childcare law specialising particularly in private law matters involving domestic and sexual abuse, child abuse, intractable child arrangements disputes, internal and external relocation applications and injunction proceedings.